praiseisaac/go-vcf-gen/README.md

 Playing around with golang

+# Go VCF File Generator
-# Generate vcf files from csv of names and phone numbers
+Generate vcf files from csv of names and phone numbers

 ### Running
 `go run . path/to/csv [lines to skip]`